Work together on health and safety matters.

 To make the consultation effective, members must be provided with:

-- reasonable time to attend meetings and carry out their functions as a committee member, and be paid at their normal rate of pay when doing so
+- reasonable time to attend meetings and carry out their functions as a committee member

-- access to information about hazards and risks at the workplace as well as information relating to the health and safety of workers at the workplace (excluding workers' personal or medical information without the workers' consent)
+- access to information about hazards and risks at the workplace, as well as information relating to the safety of workers at the workplace (excluding workers' personal or medical information without the workers' consent).

 There are special provisions for health and safety committees in coal and mine workplaces.